zquestz/omniauth-google-oauth2/README.md

 * `include_granted_scopes`: If this is provided with the value true, and the authorization request is granted, the authorization will include any previous authorizations granted to this user/application combination for other scopes.
 See Google's [Incremental Authorization](https://developers.google.com/accounts/docs/OAuth2WebServer#incrementalAuth) for additional details.

 * `openid_realm`: Set the OpenID realm value, to allow upgrading from OpenID based authentication to OAuth 2 based authentication.
-When this is set correctly an `openid_id` value will be set in `[:extra][:id_info]` in the authentication hash with the value of the user's OpenID ID URL.
+When this is set correctly an `openid_id` value will be set in `['extra']['id_info']` in the authentication hash with the value of the user's OpenID ID URL.

 * `provider_ignores_state`: You will need to set this to `true` when using the `One-time Code Flow` below.
 In this flow there is no server side redirect that would set the state.